-The network is full of illicit content that offers products, services such as firearms, prostitution, drugs, hitmen for hire, child pornography, etc. Therefore, it is essential to stay wise as you embark on your journey into the internet’s shadows.
+The network is full of illicit content that offers products, services such as firearms, drugs, different types of illegal activities, etc. Therefore, it is essential to stay wise as you embark on your journey into the internet’s shadows.

 Here are some of the most recognized anonymous browsers that will guide you through the process of how to access the Dark Web:

 - Tor - Free and open-source software for enabling anonymous communication.

 - I2P- An anonymous network layer that allows for censorship-resistant, peer-to-peer communication.

 - Freenet - A peer-to-peer platform for censorship-resistant communication and publishing.